Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 - "Apply seqkit to assess multiple assemblies"
 - "Use metaQUAST to identify the quality of an assembly."
 keypoints:
-- "The N50 is the contig length of the 50 percentile.
-Which means that 50% of the contigs are at least this length in the assembly"
+- "The N50 is the contig length of the 50th percentile, meaning that 50% of the contigs are at least this length in the assembly"
 - "A misassembly is when a portion of the assembly is incorrectly put back together"
 - "The largest contig is the longest contiguous piece in the assembly"
 - "Seqkit can generate summary statistics that will tell us the N50, largest contig and the number of gaps"